carloocchiena/code_bites/README.md

-# code chunks
+# Code Bites
-Experiment or study misc that comes in handy for other purposes, but too narrow or dirty to have their own repo.
+Experiment or study misc I did over the years to explore specific features, libraries, or even languages, but have no specific purpose or usage other than my personal study hence they don't require a repo.